nicoadel/sportradar-test/README.md

-Still left to do:
-  - Navigation
-  - Mobile View
+Would do's:

+Fullscreen mobile navigation when opened
-  - Accessibility (alt tags in img's etc..)
+Alt Tags in img's

-Still need:
-  - Assets
-  - Fonts

 Techs Used:
-composer, yarn, node, scss, blade, php, swiperJS
+composer, yarn, node, scss, blade, php, swiperJS, hamburgers

 Small Guide to where important file's are stored